meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest/managing-focus-with-react-and-jest.md

 * Create a new `ref` for the TableCell button.
 Let's call it `buttonRef`.
 (Another creative name.)
 * Attach it to the `button` element in the TableCell component.
-* Update the TableCell button click handler to keep track of the last `buttonRef` that was clicked.
+* Update the TableCell button click handler to keep track of the last `buttonRef` clicked.
 We'll use a new React state variable for this.
 Let's call it `lastCellClicked`.
-* Call `lastCellClicked.current.focus()` in the "Close sidebar" button click handler.
+* Call `lastCellClicked.current.focus()` when the "Close sidebar" button is clicked.

 Now let's implement this in code: